Michael-Warner/Time-Series-Airports/README.md

 ## Method:
-The methodology employed by our team was to use Box-Jenkins.
+The methodology used was to EDA of the dataset, clean it, then to employ a Box-Jenkins time series analysis.

 ## Result